 The person who leaves the party without telling his friends is an asshole, right?

-For me, the Irish exit finally flashed its brilliance at a post-college networking event.
-It was the kind of place where young men wore ill-fitting navy suits instead of jeans to look older, and old men wore scrotum-hugging skinny jeans instead of suits to look younger.
-This was my bleak reality.
-As I waded over to our glad-handing host, in an effort to say farewell then GTFO, I was stopped by an outstretched arm, just before I hit the crowd of networkers trying to land their own goodbyes in our benefactor's ear.
+And it took me a while to realize this.
+Personally, the Irish exit didn't flash its brilliance until I experienced my first post-college networking event -- that distinct void where bleak reality meets stark desperation.
+Young men wore ill-fitting navy suits instead of jeans to look older.
+Old men wore scrotum-hugging skinny jeans instead of suits to look younger.
+Obviously, I wanted to leave as soon as I arrived.
+As I waded over to our glad-handing host, in an effort to say a brief farewell, I was stopped by an outstretched arm.
+And a wizened voice hit my ear.

-"It'll take you forever to get to him," the old lady said, her sharply manicured hand on my shoulder.
+"It'll take you forever to get to him," the woman said, her sharply manicured hand on my shoulder.
 "You have his card, right?
 Just take off."
-Before I could object, her hand moved to my back, physically compelling me out the door, which I didn't fight.
-"There's nothing wrong with the Irish exit," she yelled after me, as the doors closed.
+Before I could object, her hand moved to my back, physically compelling me out the door.
+I didn't fight it.
+"There's nothing wrong with the Irish exit," she yelled after me, as the doors closed, cutting me off from the party.
 "No one cares if you leave."